isomerpages/moe-nushigh/_student-development/MOE Sexuality Education/Year 1 to 4.md

 <li>
 <p>Parents who wish to opt their children out of the <strong>Sexuality Education lessons</strong> need
 to complete an opt-out form.
-This form will be communicated to parents at the start of the year, through Parents Gateway and FormSG.
-The completed form is to be submitted by 29/01/2024.</p>
+This form will be communicated to parents at the start of the year through Parents Gateway and FormSG.
+The completed form is to be submitted by 31/01/2025.</p>
 <p></p>
 </li>
 <li>
 <p>Parents who wish to opt their children out of the <strong><em>eTeens</em> programme</strong> need
 to complete an opt-out form.
-This form will be communicated to parents at the start of the year, through Parents Gateway and FormSG.
-The completed form is to be submitted by 29/01/2024.</p>
+This form will be communicated to parents at the start of the year through Parents Gateway and FormSG.
+The completed form is to be submitted by 31/01/2025.</p>
 <p></p>
 </li>
 <li>
-<p>Parents can contact the school at 65161709 or <a rel="noopener noreferrer nofollow" target="_blank">einstein@highsch.nus.edu.sg</a> for
+<p>Parents can contact the school at 65161709 or <a href="mailto:einstein@highsch.nus.edu.sg" rel="noopener noreferrer nofollow" target="_blank">einstein@highsch.nus.edu.sg</a> for
-discussion or to seek clarification about the school’s Sexuality Education programme.</p>
+discussion or to seek clarification about the school’s Sexuality Education</p>
 </li>
 </ol>
 <p></p>